 The day came where I finally mustered the courage to fill out the New Patient paperwork for the FIRM on November 9 (six weeks and two days after being diagnosed).
 I went home sick from work that day, (I work on a college campus and had been hit with the college plaque), filled out the paperwork and took a nap.
 I was startled awake as my phone rang.
 It was the FIRM!
 I was shocked as it had only been a few hours since submitting our paperwork.
 I talked to the scheduling nurse and who was eager to tell me that could get in before Thanksgiving, so I made an appointment but was too nervous/excited to go back to taking my nap.
 I had to start compiling my list of questions (we will get to that soon)!

-Here we go, it was Monday, November 19, and our appointment was at 3:00 pm.
-I always schedule appointments for the end of the day because 1) I get so worked up for appointments to where I need to go home and decompress afterward (I will later find out that this is due to my medical anxiety) and 2) I’m always afraid of bad news and knew I couldn’t handle seeing anyone for the rest of the day.
-The FIRM’s satellite office is so close to home, which is great, but that means it’s 45 minutes away from my office.
+Here we go, it was Monday, November 19, 2018, and our appointment was at 3:00 pm.
+I always schedule appointments for the end of the day because 1) I get so worked up for appointments that I need to go home and decompress afterward (spoiler: I will later find out that this is due to my medical anxiety) and 2) I’m always afraid of bad news and knew I couldn’t handle seeing anyone for the rest of the day.
+The FIRM’s satellite office is so close to home, which is great, but that meant it was 45 minutes away from my office.

 I won’t share much about our first appointment here, I’ll save that for my next post about what I expected versus what actually happened during our first visit.
 However, one of our biggest questions was regarding what treatments can be done in the satellite office, and we were shocked by the answer!
 All monitoring (ultrasounds and bloodwork) and fresh IUI’s can be done here, which instantly took SO much pressure off of us thinking that we would have to travel for every single appointment.
 So, I would say that is how we chose our clinic, but really, our clinic chose us.
 Between the feeling of being in the right place, the instant compassion and ease of appointments, the choice was an easy one for us.